DigitaleGesellschaft/jekyll-theme-conference/travel.md

 A good route to take from the airport is the Heathrow Express to Paddington then the tube (metro) to Kings Cross / St. Pancras
 (see [Train](#Train)).

+## VISA

+If you need an invitation letter for VISA purposes then please do [ask the local organisers](mailto:iccs@maths.cam.ac.uk).